Skogarmadr/bachelor-thesis/chapters/04-cryptography.md

 ## Generation of an Ethereum address

 An ethereum address looks like `0x95FCA54fDA1bA3c2aF5BA54F3ec250B8Fe3Ae697`.
-Generate an Ethereum address is simpler than generating a Bitcoin address we have described above.
-Starting with the public key $K$ derivated from private key $k$, instead of computing the algorithm HASH160 and then make a Base58Check, we compute only the algorithm  Keccak-256 to calculate the hash of the public key.
-Then we take only the last 20 bytes (least significant bytes)making our Ethereum address: The process is illustrated in the equation below :
+Generate an Ethereum address is simpler than generate a Bitcoin address that we have described above.
+Instead of computing the algorithm `HASH160` and then make a `Base58Check`, we compute only the algorithm `Keccak-256` to calculate the hash of the public key.
+Starting with the public key $K$ derivated from private key $k$, we compute the the hash function $Keccak(K)$ Then we take only the last 20 bytes (least significant bytes)making our Ethereum address: The process is illustrated in the equation below :
 \begin{equation}
 \begin{split}
     k& : \text{the private key} ; \text{ where } k \in [1, 2^{256}] \\
     K& : \text{the public key} ; \text{ where } K = k \cdot G \\
-    h& : \text{the hash value} ; \text{ where } h = Keccak256(h) \\
+    h& : \text{the hash value} ; \text{ where } h = Keccak256(K) \\
     A& : \text{the Address} ; \text{ where } A \text{ is the last 20 bytes } \in h \\
 \end{split}
 \end{equation}